-Roy Bridge is located about 5miles west of Tulloch Station and 3 miles east of Spean Bridge.
-The village sits at the point where the River Roy joins the River Spean and gets its name from the bridge built across the River Roy.
-Roybridge is conveniently located to takie advantage of the many places of interest in the area and offers a more restful alternative to Fort William as a tourist base.
-It is well supplied with hotels, bar/restaurants and a camping and caravanning site on the banks of the River Spean.
-Perhaps the most famous attraction are ‘The Parallel Roads of Glen Roy which provide one of the best examples of a succession of ancient shores extending round the slopes of Glen Roy, created by a glacial lake which filled the Glen and drained in stages as the ice retreated at the end of the last ice age.
+Roy Bridge is located about 5 miles west of Tulloch Station and 3 miles east of Spean Bridge.
+The village sits at the point where the River Roy joins the River Spean.
+Roy Bridge is conveniently located to take advantage of the many places of interest in the area and offers a more restful alternative to Fort William as a tourist base.
+It is well supplied with accommodation, a restaurant and a camping and caravanning site on the banks of the River Spean.
+Perhaps the most famous attraction are ‘The Parallel Roads of Glen Roy’ which provide one of the best examples of a succession of ancient shores extending round the slopes of Glen Roy, created by a glacial lake which filled the Glen and drained in stages as the ice retreated at the end of the last ice age.

 Between Tulloch and Roy Bridge the line shares the narrow route of the River Spean where it flows through the Monessie gorge.
 A spectacular place after heavy rain and snow melt when the river forms a foaming torrent which can reach the footings of the protecting railings at the side of the line.
 In normal weather and after a dry summer most of the waters of the River Spean are diverted at the Laggan Dam, through 14 miles of tunnels under the Grey Corrie mountains, to the aluminium smelter at Fort William.
-This leaves a relatively small trickle of compensation water flowing through the gorge, as when this picture by Mark Fielding taken in June 2013.
+This leaves a relatively small trickle of compensation water flowing through the gorge, as in this picture by Mark Fielding taken in June 2013.
 The throaty rumble of two Class 37 diesel locomotives in the confines of the gorge is impressive.
 The sound of spate water in the gorge is almost frightening.

 The Caledonian Sleeper to London Euston (Fort William departure 19.50) passing near Roy Bridge in July with the mountain Aonach Mhor in the background.